 Bristol City Football Club Training Ground

-Vectos provided a Flood Risk Assessment including a surface water drainage strategy for the scheme.
-A surface water drainage strategy was provided, with a ground investigation confirming that an infiltration-led strategy would be appropriate.
+We provided a Flood Risk Assessment and an infiltration-led surface water drainage strategy for the scheme.
 Infiltration is at the top of the sustainable drainage hierarchy, with a cellular soakaway incorporated into the layout for the management of surface water runoff.
 This included piped conveyance of surface water from the impermeable areas and permeable paving, to manage the runoff and provide water quality benefit.

-Vectos found that the site has a low level of risk from fluvial and tidal sources of flooding, with surface water flooding across the site also found to be low.
-However, the change in land use resulting from the scheme over what is a large site area could adversely affect the surface water runoff regime if not properly assessed and with appropriate mitigation and management measures incorporated.
+We found that the site has a low level of risk from fluvial, tidal and surface water flooding, however, the change in land use could adversely affect the surface water runoff regime if not properly managed.

 Surface water runoff from the impermeable areas will be conveyed to a cellular soakaway situated below the car parking area.
 The parking bays will comprise permeable paving to collect and discharge to the cellular soakaway.
 The use of permeable paving provides further benefits, with additional storage for surface water runoff and also with benefits to water quality.